hyperledger-archives/grid/examples/splinter/README.md

 Due to the rapid and ongoing development of Splinter and its experimental features, the images in this example can become stale very quickly.
-If you have used this procedure before, run the following commands to ensure that your images are up to date:
+If you have used this procedure before, run the following command to ensure that your images are up to date:

 ```
-$ docker pull hyperledger/grid-dev
 $ docker-compose -f examples/splinter/docker-compose.yaml pull generate-key-registry db-alpha scabbard-cli-alpha splinterd-alpha
 ```